koder77/l1vm/README.md

 The author of the fp16 fixed floating point library: https://github.com/kmilo17pet/fp16 <br>
 The team of the libsodium library.
 I use for generating random numbers. <br>
 The author of the nanoid ID generating library. <br>
+The JuliaStrings team for the utf8proc library for unicode support. <br>
 <br><br>

 Without them this L1VM project would not be possible!
 Thank you! <br>